 13. Setting the Appropriate Price

-A long-running and difficult issue is how to price items in a way that entices consumers.
+A long-running and challenging issue is how to price items to entice consumers.
 We’re all aware that charging $9.99 instead of $10 for anything is an advertising ploy, but does it work?

 A slew of fresh findings is throwing light on this age-old subject.
 According to this fascinating new piece of knowledge used by neuromarketers, rounded figures are more likely to work alongside emotional decision-making, but more complex figures work better when the logical brain is active.
 This is due to the fact that complicated numbers make the brain work harder, maybe convincing it that the more complexly priced product is the more rational choice.

 TIP: When determining your price, use the neuromarketing method.